 Nannies, calming your interview nerves is about being confident in your abilities and being prepared.

-Here are my tips to confidently interview with families every time.
+Here are our tips to confidently interview with families every time.

 Before your interview, review the job description

-As a bonus, I recommend printing out a copy of the job description and writing down any questions you can think of pertaining to that job description.
+As a bonus, we recommend printing out a copy of the job description and writing down any questions you can think of pertaining to that job description.

-During the interview, I guarantee you they will be impressed that you thought ahead to bring a copy of your resume and that you offered it to them, even if they don’t need it.
+During the interview, families will be impressed that you thought ahead to bring a copy of your resume and that you offered it to them, even if they don’t need it.

 Make sure to confirm the timing and the address with the family the morning of